 Wales has some of the most spectacular coastline in the world, but what many people don’t realise is just how bountiful it is, packed full of delicious natural, raw ingredients that form the basis of some incredible dishes.
 You just need to know where to look, and what to look for.
-So if wild foraging piques your interest why not book yourself onto a foraging and cooking course like the one on offer at Parc-Le-Breos on Gower?
+So if wild foraging piques your interest why not book yourself onto a fishing and foraging course in the Pembrokeshire Coast National Park?
 It’s run by classically trained chef Matt Powell, who attests that ’everything we need is around us - we’ve just forgotten that it’s there‘.
 Or try a Seashore Foraging Course with Wild About Pembrokeshire in St Davids.
 Here you’ll discover how to find sea vegetables, including dulse, sea spaghetti and the famous Welsh favourite, laver.
 Then you’ll be shown how to prepare and cook your haul around a beach fire.

 Read more: Matt Powell - Wild man of the west